Rami24t/Social-Network-Page-Imitation/README.md

 - Make the famous FB landindg home page.
 Deadline: Sunday 26/Jun/2022
 - Prepare and explain basic html structure and basic css structure for the other page that the other team member is working on
 - Prepare the presentation of your work and your page: Deadline: Monday 27/Jun/2022
+- Help with the making of and the presentation of the other pages.

 ## Antonio:
 - Make a facebook page inside facebook.
 Deadline: Sunday 26/Jun/2022